jhuguetn/xnat-pipelines/QAP/README.md

 ![pipeline flow](http://i.imgur.com/doIvNZZ.png)

 ## Requisites
+- XNAT platform (1.6.5 or +) and its prerequisites should be installed in the system before installing QAP pipelines.

-- QAP package (1.0.4 or +) and its prerequisites should be installed in the system before installing these XNAT pipelines.
+- QAP package (1.0.4 or +) and its prerequisites should be installed in the system before installing QAP pipelines.

 - The QAP pipelines ingest computed QA metrics to XNAT database as customized data-types.
 Thus, [QAPdata module](https://github.com/jhuguetn/xnat-modules/tree/master/QAPdata-0.4) must be conveniently installed in the XNAT instance before running such pipelines.
 QAPdata module aims at modelling and structuring QAP measurements into custom XNAT data-types.